tenzir/tenzir/web/docs/operators/metrics.md

 ### `tenzir.metrics.export`

 Contains a measurement the `export` operator, emitted once every second per schema.
-Note that internal events like metrics or diagnostics to not emit metrics themselves.
+Note that internal events like metrics or diagnostics do not emit metrics themselves.

 |Field|Type|Description|